 3 - Take Certifications at Face Value

 When it comes to higher-risk countries, take certifications at face value.
 While you can trust your suppliers, you will want to verify all certifications before coming to any conclusions.
-TraceGains customers have shared stories of visiting suppliers who are quick to brandish their BRC certificate but cannot pass a simple GMP audit.
+TraceGains customers have shared stories of visiting suppliers who are quick to brandish their BRCGS certificate but cannot pass a simple GMP audit.
 Trust, but verify.

 4 - Build Relationships